developer-zebra/developer-zebra-site/src/datawedge/5-0/guide/advanced/index.md

 ### Import a Profile
 Importing a Profile enables settings created elsewhere to quickly be activated on a device.
 This enables organizations to develop and fine-tune Profiles in a test lab, for example, before exporting and deploying them to the field.
 For more information, see Export a Profile, below.

-While the Profile importing _process_ is similar to that of the Configuration file, and both replace what came before, the Profile _itself_ is very different.
-A Profile contains settings that control how DataWedge will behave with one or more specific applications.
-A Config file might contain numerous Profiles as well as other DataWedge settings, and when imported, **overwrites all previous DataWedge settings and Profiles**.
+While the Profile importing _process_ is similar to that of the Configuration file (and both replace what came before), the Profile _itself_ is very different.
+A Profile is a single group of settings that control how DataWedge will behave with one or more specific applications and devices.
+A Config file can contain numerous Profiles as well as other DataWedge settings.
+When a Config file is imported, it **overwrites all previous DataWedge settings and Profiles**.
+Importing a Profile modifies the settings of any existing Profile of the same name (if such a Profile exists).
+If no like-named Profile is present on the device, the imported Profile is simply added to the list of available Profiles on the device.

 **To Import a DataWedge Profile**: